Alcohol Detox in Memphis, TN

 Addiction often has its roots in unresolved trauma or other mental health conditions.
 When you stop drinking, the thoughts and feelings you want to escape can resurface, which can be emotionally overwhelming.
 Heightened emotions can combine with feelings of hopelessness and despair and result in suicidal thoughts and ideation.
 Detox and withdrawal must be medically supervised to keep you safe during this process.

-You might use prescription medications during detox in a process called medication-assisted treatment (MAT).
-These medications can lessen the severity of withdrawal symptoms and prevent relapse.
-Your treatment team might recommend some of the following medications during detox:
+Some may use prescription medications during detox in a process called medication-assisted treatment (MAT).
+These medications help lessen the severity of withdrawal symptoms and prevent relapse.
+The experienced treatment team might recommend some of the following medications during detox:

 - Anticonvulsants (e.g gabapentin)

-At Detox West Tennessee, we will assess your overall physical and mental health to ensure we deliver the best treatment plan to begin your recovery.
-We also accept Cigna and UHC insurance for patients.
+At Detox West Tennessee, we assess each client’s overall physical and mental health to ensure we deliver the best treatment plan to begin recovery.
+We also accept Cigna and UHC insurance for clients.

 At Detox West Tennessee, we provide compassionate support for those struggling with alcohol addiction.
 We offer traditional medical treatment along with holistic care that heals the body, mind and spirit.
 If financing is a problem, we accept insurance like Aetna and UnitedHealthcare.
 We also offer care for those near the Jonesboro, Arkansas area.
 Choosing between the right alcohol detox centers in Memphis, may seem like a challenge, but our team is ready to answer any questions you may have.
 You or your loved one deserve a life free of the negative consequences of addiction.